What’s the Difference Between Contiki and G Adventures?

 In a Nutshell…

-Contiki in New Zealand is for the traveller who wants to hit all the destination highlights, share these experiences with new-found friends while making sure they can share the adventure on social media for their friends back home.
-Food, accommodation, activities are all sorted out so all they have to worry about is thinking how are they going to spend their “free time” with their new friends and what extra activities to pick.
+Contiki in New Zealand is for the traveller who wants to hit all the destination highlights and share these experiences with newfound friends while making sure they can share the adventure on social media for their friends back home.
+Food, accommodation and activities are all sorted so all passengers have to worry about are thinking about how are they going to spend their “free time” with their new friends and what extra activities to pick.

-Food – A usual day with Contiki has breakfast and dinner included.
+Food with Contiki – A usual day with Contiki has breakfast and dinner included.
 Anything in between you will most likely have to accommodate yourself.
-There will be the option to have cultural dinners, like the Maori Hangi.
+There will be the option to have cultural dinners, like the Maori hangi.
 Contiki will try to accommodate all tastes, sometimes having open options.

-Activities – A selection of usually paid-for activities are included with Contiki, such as jet boat rides, going up the Skytower, etc. Sightseeing tours and orientations of cities and towns with your tour manager will also be included.
+Activities with Contiki – A selection of usually paid-for activities are included with Contiki, such as jet boat rides, going up the Sky Tower, etc. Sightseeing tours and orientations of cities and towns with your tour manager will also be included.
 Optional activities are available at extra cost and your tour manager can organise them for you.
 You’ll also get free time to do whatever you want.

-Accommodation – Expect to be staying hostels and lodges, sharing a dorm with 1-3 other people.
-There are options to upgrade to be by yourself.
+Accommodation with Contiki – Expect to be staying in hotels and lodges, sharing a room with 1-4 other passengers.
+Like all other bus tours in New Zealand, there are options to upgrade to a private room.

-Transport – It’s a given, but transport is included in the form of a coach bus with free Wi-Fi, power points and movies.
+Transport with Contiki – It’s a given, but transport is included in the form of a coach bus with free WiFi, powerpoints and movies.

-Tour manager – Your tour manager organises activities, party nights, and is an essential part of the group.
+Tour Manager on Contiki – Your tour manager organises activities, party nights and is an essential part of the group.
 However, they are not there to babysit you so you better arrive to catch the bus on time!
 There is also a bus driver too.

 Where Does Contiki Go?